mhkeller/cartodb-tutorial/README.md

 # Introduction to SQL

 SQL stands for Structured Query Language and is used to work with large datasets.
 We're using a dialect of SQL called [PostgreSQL](http://www.postgresql.org/docs/9.4/interactive/index.html).
 It's a more powerful version of SQL.
 To make PostgreSQL know about maps and geospatial things, we use an extention called [PostGIS](http://postgis.net/).
+If that doesn't make any sense, don't worry!
+It's all a bunch of acronyms!
+The takeaway is we're using a standard flavor of SQL that knows about maps.

 ## Operators